 When we allow our children to experience a little boredom, we give them the opportunity to create something.
 When we abstain from filling every second of their day with some exciting activity, lesson, or entertainment, we allow our children to use their powerful minds to invent games, fantasy scenarios, and whole worlds of interactive play.
 And according Joseph Chilton Pearce, author of The Magical Child (among other important works), it is play which is the single most important activity for any child under seven.
 Not learning to read, not practicing arithmetic, not watching language videos, or some other Baby Einstein activity — just imaginative play.
 It is the result of eons of evolving as a species, and it is not only important for proper brain development, it is vital for survival as well.

-When we get in the way of imaginative play, as we often do and are encouraged to do by every new pop-psychologist who comes down the line, we interrupt our children’s natural development, inhibit normal brain functioning, and handicap our children’s potential — permanently.
+When we get in the way of imaginative play, we interrupt our children’s natural development, inhibit normal brain functioning, and handicap our children’s potential.
 However, if we, instead, support our children’s natural drive to play, interact, invent, and create, we offer them opportunities for potent developmental success, the likes of which most of us have never seen, and many of us cannot even imagine.

 And the key to allowing imaginative play is — you guessed it — ample opportunities to first experience boredom.
 If we fill in all those momentary gaps with TV, movies, video games, organized activities, various lessons, and the like, we may avoid hearing our kids say they are bored, but we may just as likely be teaching them that boredom is a curse rather than a blessing.
 And we are certainly undercutting their opportunities for the best possible evolution of all their potentially amazing faculties.
 I don’t know about you, but to me that doesn’t sound like a decent trade.